 The Newburgh Museum’s mission is to preserve, exhibit and educate all visitors about the history and culture of Newburgh and the surrounding area’s unique river town heritage.

-The permanent displays at the museum include information about the town’s founding, how it got its name, its early industry, a period of decline and how it has changed in modern times.
-The main exhibit at the museum is changed every few months.
+The permanent displays at the museum include information about the town’s founding, how it got its name, industry, merchants, war histories, social life and more!
+The museum’s featured exhibits rotate yearly, with updates every few months!

 The Newburgh Museum is open on Fridays and Saturdays from 12:00 p.m. to 4:00 p.m. and Sundays from 1:00 p.m. to 3:00 p.m.
 Tours are also available by appointment Monday thru Thursday.